dendibakh/perf-book/chapters/2-Measuring-Performance/2-5 SW and HW Timers.md

    }
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Choosing which timer to use is very simple and depends on how long the thing is that you want to measure.
 If you measure something over a very short time period, TSC will give you better accuracy.
 Conversely, it's pointless to use the TSC to measure a program that runs for hours.
 Unless you need cycle accuracy, the system timer should be enough for a large proportion of cases.
 It's important to keep in mind that accessing the system timer usually has a higher latency than accessing TSC.
-Making a `clock_gettime` system call can be easily ten times slower than executing `RDTSC` instruction, which takes 20+ CPU cycles.
+Making a `clock_gettime` system call can be much slower than executing `RDTSC` instruction.
+The latter takes about 5 ns (20 CPU cycles), while the former takes about 500 ns.
 This may become important for minimizing measurement overhead, especially in the production environment.
 A performance comparison of different APIs for accessing timers on various platforms is available on the wiki page of the CppPerformanceBenchmarks repository.[^3]

 [^1]: Unix epoch starts on 1 January 1970 00:00:00 UT: [https://en.wikipedia.org/wiki/Unix_epoch](https://en.wikipedia.org/wiki/Unix_epoch).
 [^3]: CppPerformanceBenchmarks wiki - [https://gitlab.com/chriscox/CppPerformanceBenchmarks/-/wikis/ClockTimeAnalysis](https://gitlab.com/chriscox/CppPerformanceBenchmarks/-/wikis/ClockTimeAnalysis)